LIANE HANSEN, Host:

 COHEN: So far, "MOOZ-lum" has played well with Muslim audiences, but Basir hopes that the film will find success with non-Muslim moviegoers, too.
 And not just for commercial reasons - the filmmaker says he wants to improve the impression many Americans have of people like him.

-Ms. DIANE WINSTON (University of Southern California): I have seen studies which suggest that American ideas about gays were changed by shows like "Will and Grace."
+DIANE WINSTON: I have seen studies which suggest that American ideas about gays were changed by shows like "Will and Grace."

 COHEN: Winston hopes these workshops will inspire writers to create the Muslim equivalent of "The Cosby Show" or a CSI detective who's just like other cops, but he has a prayer rug in his office.